 - Open and sign in to the Mylio account previously associated with Amazon Drive.

-- Open the Dashboard and ensure Amazon Drive is listed as a Vault.
+- Open the Dashboard and ensure Amazon Drive is listed as a device that holds all Originals.

 - Mylio will automatically begin to download your Mylio catalog and library to the new device.